 Q. What exactly does the dental plan's $50 deductible per person or $150 per family mean?

-A. In a single person policy, one (1) person has to reach a $50.00 deductible before reimbursement.
-Each person in a two (2) person policy must reach a $50.00 deductible before reimbursement.
-With a family policy (three(3) or more people), the $150.00 family deductible may be reached by summing the deductible amounts paid by each family member up to the $150.00 maximum amount.
+A. The annual deductible applies to basic and major care services.
+In a single person policy (or employee only coverage), one person has to reach a $50.00 deductible before benefits are paid on basic and major services.
+Each person in a two-person policy (or employee + one dependent) must reach a $50.00 deductible before benefits are paid.
+With a family policy (or employee + 2 or more dependents), the $150.00 family deductible may be reached by summing the deductible amounts paid by each family member up to the $150.00 maximum amount.
 No one person contributes more than $50.00 towards the deductible.

 Q. What are the rules for covering my children?

 A. Your children are eligible for coverage from birth through the end of the calendar year of the child's 26th birthday regardless of the child's residency, marital status, student or financial dependency status.
-Your children are eligible to be covered under orthodontia until the age of 19.
+Your children are eligible to be covered under the buy up plan that includes orthodontia until the age of 19.
 When a program of orthodontic treatment begins prior to reaching the age of 19, coverage will continue past the 19th birthday until:

 - the treatment plan submitted prior to start of treatment is completed;